catspeed-cc/ProtonVPN-server-load/README.md

 It will sort the list from highest to lowest, so the lowest load shows at the bottom.

 **Note:** Currently num_results is not implemented.
 It will take minimal work to get it working.<br />
-**Note:** I am going to try either outputting ovpn configuration files, or a servers.json for use with gluetun (probably the latter, because generating configs would be lots more work)
+**Note:** I am going to try either outputting ovpn config files, or a servers.json for use with gluetun (probably the latter, because generating configs would be lots more work)

 This documentation will be updated when work is complete.